libops/captcha-protect/README.md

 [![lint-test](https://github.com/libops/captcha-protect/actions/workflows/lint-test.yml/badge.svg)](https://github.com/libops/captcha-protect/actions/workflows/lint-test.yml)
 [![Go Report Card](https://goreportcard.com/badge/github.com/libops/captcha-protect)](https://goreportcard.com/report/github.com/libops/captcha-protect)

-Traefik middleware to challenge individual IPs in a subnet when traffic spikes are detected from that subnet, using a captcha of your choice for the challenge (turnstile, recaptcha, or hcaptcha).
+Traefik middleware to challenge individual IPs in a subnet when traffic spikes are detected from that subnet, using a captcha of your choice for the challenge (turnstile, recaptcha, or hcaptcha). **Requires traefik `v2.11.0` or above**

 You may have seen CAPTCHAs added to individual forms on the web to prevent bots from spamming submissions.
 This plugin extends that concept to your entire site (or specific routes on your site), effectively placing your entire site behind a CAPTCHA.
 However, the CAPTCHA is only triggered when a spike in traffic is detected from the same IP subnet.
 Once the CAPTCHA is successfully completed, that IP is no longer challenged, allowing uninterrupted browsing.